 Registry Description See BIOS Determines the semantics of each property in a BIOS or BIOS settings resource.
 Because BIOS information can vary from platform to platform, Redfish cannot define a fixed schema for these values.
 This registry contains both property descriptions and other information, such as data type, allowable values, and user menu information.
 Message Constructs a message from a MessageId and other message information to present to an end user.
 The messages in these registries appear in both eventing and error responses to operations.
 This registry is the most common type of registry.
-Error responses Eventing
+Error responses Eventing Privilege Maps the resources in a Redfish Service to the privileges that can complete specified operations against those resources.
+Privilege model

-Version 1.9.1 Published 97
+Version 1.10.0 Published 103

-Registry Description See Privilege Maps the resources in a Redfish Service to the privileges that can complete specified operations against those resources.
-A client can use this information to: Determine which roles should have specific privileges.
-Map accounts to those roles so that the Privilege model and authorization accounts can complete operations on Redfish resources.
+Registry Description See A client can use this information to: Determine which roles should have specific privileges.
+Map accounts to those roles so that the accounts can complete operations on Redfish resources.